 What I want to share with my students is my enthusiasm and understanding of aikido from my years of practice and reflection.
 What I would like to see is my students’ aikido growing into a dynamic practice.
 It’s the right time in my own journey to transmit the important aikido lessons I’ve learned and continue to learn from my past and present teachers.
 I hope a student’s first steps on the mats will lead to a rich and fulfilling martial art experience.

-Hi, I’m Tse-Lynn Loh, assistant instructor at North Delta Aikikai and I have a second degree black belt (nidan) in aikido from the Canadian Aikido Federation.
+Hi, I’m Tse-Lynn Loh, assistant instructor at North Delta Aikikai and I have a third degree black belt (sandan) in aikido from the Canadian Aikido Federation.

 Because of work and studies, I’ve lived and practiced in a number of places.
 I started aikido in 1997 with Harry Ng Shihan (master instructor, 7th dan) in Singapore, and have since trained under Deborah and Keith McDuffie Senseis (3rd dan, Wilmington NC), Hawk Durham Sensei (4th dan, Chicago IL), and Ishu Ishiyama Shihan (7th dan, Vancouver BC).